Tutorial

 api swagger phoenix

 Swagger is one of the most popular API documentation tools and is open source.
-And they describe themselves as:
+They describe themselves as:

 “Swagger UI allows anyone - be it your development team or your end consumers - to visualize and interact with the API’s resources without having any of the implementation logic in place.”